Siege of Byzantium (324)

-The siege of Byzantium was carried out sometime between July and September 324 by the forces of the Roman emperor Constantine I (r.
+The siege of Byzantium was carried out some time between July and September 324 by the forces of the Roman emperor Constantine I (r.
 306–337) during his Second Civil War against his rival, co-emperor Licinius (r.
 308–324).
 It would have been started simultaneously with the naval battle of the Hellespont (today known as Dardanelles) in which Constantine's son and caesar Crispus (r.
 317–326) defeated the Lycinian navy commanded by Admiral Abanto.

 The victory on the Hellespont made it possible to prolong the siege of Byzantium and forced Licinius to summon the forces that were quartered in the city to Asia Minor, where the emperor intended to regroup his remaining forces to confront Constantine again.
 However, he would be defeated at the consecutive battle of Chrysopolis, ending the Tetrarchy system and allowing the Constantine to establish himself as sole ruler of the Roman Empire.

 This was the tenth significant siege of the city, and there were to be many more.

 Background

 Constantine had defeated Licinius in a previous war eight years earlier at the Battles of Cibalae and Campus Mardiensis.
 Peace was quickly arranged after this, in which Constantine conquered all of the Balkan Peninsula, with the exception of Thrace, and placed himself in a superior position to Licinius, leaving an unstable relationship between them.
 As early as 323, Constantine was ready to renew the conflict, and when his army, which was chasing an invading band of Visigoths (or Sarmatians), crossed the border into Licinius' territory, a timely casus belli was present.
 Licinius' reaction to the trespassing was entirely hostile, which spurred Constantine to continue on the offensive.
-He invaded Thrace with all his strength and, although his group was smaller than that of Licinius, it was filled with battle veterans.
+He invaded Thrace with all his strength and, although his force was smaller than that of Licinius, it was filled with battle veterans.
 Furthermore, since Illyria was under his control, he had access to the best recruits in the empire.

 After his defeat at the Battle of Adrianople (324), Licinius and his main army retreated to the city of Byzantium (currently Istanbul, Turkey).
 He left a strong garrison there and crossed the Bosphorus Strait with most of his troops.
 To maintain his strength in Byzantium and to secure his line of communication between the capital and his army in Asia Minor, maintaining control of the straits that separated Thrace from Bithynia (Bosphorus) and Mysia (Hellespont) became imperative for Licinius.

 To cross into Asia to overcome Licinius' resistance, Constantine would also have to gain maritime control of the straits.
 Licinius' main army was on the Bosphorus to guard it while the majority of his navy moved to cover the Hellespont.
 He also assembled a second force under his newly elevated co-emperor Martinian (r.
 324) at Lampsacus (present-day Lapseki) on the Asiatic coast of the Hellespont.